-C. An individual may also pursue other remedies available to him/her under applicable New Jersey law or federal law.
+- A. A complaint of discrimination based on disability may be filed with the University's Office of Affirmative Action Programs in accordance with the University's current procedures. - B. An individual may also pursue other remedies available to him/her under applicable New Jersey law or federal law.